How to Apply

 - The evaluation must also include intelligence testing (Wechsler Adult Intelligence Scale/WAIS IV, is preferred), achievement testing, information processing testing, and a clear statement of diagnosis.

-- Letter of Recommendation: Request and submit one letter of recommendation.
-This could be from your school counselor, learning disabilities specialist, or teacher.
+- Letter of Recommendation: Submit one letter of recommendation; this could be from your school counselor, learning disabilities specialist, or teacher.

 - Personal Essay: Submit a two- page typed essay including the following information: